JessLovell/health-tracker/README.md

     - [Create Server](https://github.com/JessLovell/health-tracker-backend) with routes `/exercise`
     - Render Server and Local entries on the recycle view
     - Save to server database!!!
 VICTORY!!!
--Day 7:
+- Day 7:
     - Add hard coded text to the Strings.xml file.
-    - Get the user location :v
+    - Get the user location
+    - Cannot render the location to add on server and recycler :sob: :woman_shrugging:
     - Updated databases local and server :woman_cartwheeling:
-    - Cannot render the location to add on server and recycler :sob: :woman_shrugging: